 My article on a related topic, titled ‘Found-Footage Horror and the Frame’s Undoing’ (Cinema Journal 55.2), won the Best Journal Article Award given by the British Association of Film, Television and Screen Studies (BAFTSS) in 2017.

-My other areas of expertise are film authorship and criticism.
+I have also published works on film authorship and criticism.
 My book Performing Authorship: Self-Inscription and Corporeality in the Cinema (I.B.
-Tauris, 2013) proposes a different take on film authorship by describing it in terms of presence and performance rather than self-expression and control.
+Tauris, 2013) proposes a different take on the film author by describing this figure in terms of presence and performance, rather than self-expression and control.
 In the field of criticism, I co-edited a collection with Mattias Frey titled Film Criticism in the Digital Age (Rutgers University Press, 2015), which examines the sense of a crisis in this field.

-I also published a Portuguese-language book on Charlie Kaufman titled O jogo da reinvenção: Charlie Kaufman e o lugar do autor no cinema (Alameda, 2008), which accounts for his unusual status as an auteur-screenwriter prior to his directorial enterprises.
+I also have a Portuguese-language book on Charlie Kaufman titled O jogo da reinvenção: Charlie Kaufman e o lugar do autor no cinema (Alameda, 2008), which accounts for his unusual status as an auteur-screenwriter prior to his directorial enterprises.